ai2cm/pace/README.md

 The top level directory contains the FV3 dynamical core (fv3core), the GFS physics package (fv3gfs-physics), and infrastructure utilities (pace-util).

-**WARNING** This repo is under active development and supported features and procedures can change rapidly and without notice.
+**WARNING** This repo is under active development - supported features and procedures can change rapidly and without notice.

 This git repository is laid out as a mono-repo, containing multiple independent projects.
 Because of this, it is important not to introduce unintended dependencies between projects.
 The graph below indicates a project depends on another by an arrow pointing from the parent project to its dependency.
 For example, the tests for fv3core should be able to run with only files contained under the fv3core and util projects, and should not access any files in the driver or physics packages.
 Only the top-level tests in Pace are allowed to read all files.